Paul Porter (biker): Rock Machine

 Porter and other Rock Machine members secured a safe house near Ottawa, from where he would use his influence in the club to convince members of the Outlaws and other Ontario-based clubs to join the Rock Machine.
 While he was in Ontario, the Hells Angels and their support clubs took over Porter's personal territory in downtown Montreal.
 Porter founded the first Rock Machine chapter in Ontario in Kingston in June 2000.
-He served as president of the Kingston chapter, which was made up of Rock Machine members that had came with him from Quebec as well as former members of other local clubs.
+He served as president of the Kingston chapter, which was made up of Rock Machine members that had come with him from Quebec as well as former members of other local clubs.
 Porter was also in the process of forming a fourth chapter in Ottawa.

 In late 2000, the Rock Machine were set to become a probationary club of the Bandidos.
 Seeing the division this caused in the Rock Machine/Bandidos ranks, the Hells Angels approached the Alliance with the offer of a ceasefire brokered by the Rizzuto crime family, which was accepted.
 In October 2000, Porter and other Rock Machine members returned to Montreal for a peace meeting at the Bleu Marin, a downtown Italian restaurant, followed by strip clubs.
 The truce had an ulterior motive for the Hells Angels as they hoped to halt the expansion of the Bandidos in Canada, especially in Ontario.
 The Hells Angels would also convince members of the Rock Machine who did not agree with the "patch-over" to join them.
 The truce would last for only a brief period before hostilities continued.
 This plan was mostly successful, and from late December 2000 until early 2001, eleven of the Rock Machine's Ontario members, including Porter, joined the Hells Angels.
 Porter was the most senior members to "patch over".